Gabriele Hegerl: Research and career

 in the natural variability of climate and changes in climate due to natural and anthropogenic changes in radiative forcing (such as greenhouse warming, climate effects of volcanic eruptions and changes in solar radiation).
-Hegerl has also led well-known research on the attribution of modern climate change to anthropogenic greenhouse gas emission.
+Hegerl has also conducted some of the first research on the attribution of modern climate change to anthropogenic greenhouse gas emissions supervised by Klaus Hasselmann and Hans von Storch.